-Output 2.1: Access to existing climate finance tools to implement nature-based adaptation solutions in the agriculture sector and MSMEs part of the value chain of the food system is promoted.
+Output 2.1: Access to existing climate finance tools to implement nature-based adaptation solutions in the agriculture sector and MSMEs part of the value chain of the food system is promoted

-- Activity 2.1.1 Facilitation of Bridge the gap and s\cale up access to financial mechanisms for agricultural producers to implement climate change adaptation practices and/or invest in new technologies as a contingency for the impact caused by climate change. - Activity 2.1.2 Scaling up the ilmplementation of the agricultural insurance program and other financial incentives to promote climate resilience criteria. - Activity 2.1.3 Facilitation of access to climate finance mechanisms in the private sector through the promotion of existing products in local sustainable driven markets; with special emphasis on MSMEs led by young and women.
+- Activity 2.1.1 Facilitation of access to financial mechanisms for agricultural producers to implement climate change adaptation practices and/or invest in new technologies as a contingency for the impact caused by climate change. - Activity 2.1.2 Implementation of the agricultural insurance program and other financial incentives to promote climate resilience criteria. - Activity 2.1.3 Facilitation of access to climate finance mechanisms in the private sector through the promotion of existing products in local sustainable driven markets; with special emphasis on MSMEs led by young and women.

 Output 2.2.
-New financial mechanisms are developed to support the implementation of climate finance finance for in the agriculture sector and MSMEs part of the value chain of the food system agricultural sectors, MSMEs and food systems, with a gender perspective.
+New financial mechanisms are developed to support the implementation of climate finance in the agriculture sector and MSMEs part of the value chain of the food system, with a gender perspective.

-- Activity 2.2.1 Development of credit and climate finance products for the agricultural sector, MSMEs and food systems to drive the transformation of sectors to finance nature-based solutions and validated adaptation technical options. - Activity 2.2.2 Bridge the gap to strengthen implementation and scope of credit programs that encourage adaptation to climate change. - Activity 2.2.3 Generation of financial mechanisms that facilitate access to climate finance for women.
+- Activity 2.2.1 Development of credit and climate finance products for the agricultural sector, MSMEs and food systems to drive the transformation of sectors to finance nature-based solutions and validated adaptation technical options.